pubnub/chat-examples-javascript/CONTRIBUTING.md

 ```

 #### Testing Snippets
-Before you can run the integration tests, you'll need to setup a set of PubNub keys for testing.
+Before you can run the integration tests, you'll need a set of PubNub keys for testing.

 1. Login to your [admin dashboard](https://admin.pubnub.com) and create a _new_ app.